Skip to content

 Rename a Remote Computer

-Rename-Computer -ComputerName "old-hostname" -NewName "new-hostname" -LocalCredential domain\admin -Restart
+Rename-Computer -ComputerName "old-hostname" -NewName "new-hostname" -LocalCredential old-hostname\Administrator -Restart

 Rename-Computer -NewName "new-hostname" -DomainCredential domain\admin -Restart